AWARE Fish Identification

 1 day 2 dives

-The fish on the top right is the very well camouflaged and dangerous " Stonefish " which inflicts a very painful sting that has been known to be fatal!
+The fish in the middle is the very well camouflaged and dangerous " Stonefish " which inflicts a very painful sting that has been known to be fatal!
 Unlike the toadfish, the stonefish (which is part of the sub family or scorpion fish), tends to be out in the open on the tops of coral pinnacles or half buried in the sand or grass areas.
 So be careful where you put your hands!
 Gloves won't protect you from this beastie!